miscer/park-gates-distributed-system/report.md

 My implementation is tested using unit and integration tests.
 However, more automated integration tests could be implemented, for example to test entering and leaving the park.

 All nodes run in the same process, but they do not share any memory -- they could be started as different processes and the system would still work.
 This is achieved by using only TCP sockets for communication between nodes.
-The current implementation would not work when run on different machines, as the shared resource is implemented using a file.
+The current implementation would not work when it is started on different machines, as the shared resource is implemented using a file.

 Error handling in the nodes could be improved.
 At the moment, when an error occurs, the thread running the node simply crashes, but the rest of the system keeps running.
 A single failure will most likely render the system unusable, as there is no fault tolerance built in, except for manually terminating nodes.
 For instance, if a node crashes during the election, the election will never finish.

 # Conclusion

 My task in this practical was to implement a simple distributed system for controlling the entry and exit gates in an amusement park.
 The system uses TCP sockets to communicate between the gate and visitor nodes.
 A leader node can be elected and then used by other nodes to control mutual exclusion on access to a shared resource, which contains the list of all visitors who are currently in the park.
+Visitor nodes connect to gate nodes and ask for permission to enter or leave the park.
+The functionality of the system is thoroughly checked with unit and integration tests.

 This practical enforced my knowledge in designing and implementing simple distributed algorithms.
 I improved my experience with using raw TCP sockets to implement communication, and using threads and queues to build concurrent systems.
 I enjoyed working on this practical, as the task was challenging and interesting.